(me SAL a meen)

 Retention enema: 4 g at bedtime, retained overnight, approximately 8 hours

-Rectal suppository: One 1,000 mg suppository rectally at bedtime; retain for at least 1 to 3 hours
+Rectal suppository: 1,000 mg (1 suppository) rectally (retain for at least 1 to 3 hours) at bedtime for 3 to 6 weeks.

 Canadian labeling: Rectal suppository: